oceanprotocol-archive/OEPs/11/README.md

 ### 5.4 Data Availability

 There are multiple providers for the same asset, which provide better data availability.
-When data is requested, curation market SHOULD randomly choose one provider with **uniform-distributed sampling** to provide the data.
+When data is requested, one provider SHOULD be randomly chosen with **uniform-distributed sampling** to provide the dataset.

 Since all providers have the same probability to be chosen, they SHOULD receive equal block rewards with the same amount of stakes on dataset.